Soccer Legend Becomes President In Liberia’s First Independently Run Election In 70 Years

-As a footballer, George Weah won accolades few could hope for, becoming the first non-European player to pick up the Ballon d’Or and seizing African Footballer of the Year on multiple occasions, alongside a raft of team honors.
+As a footballer, George Weah won accolades few could hope for.
+He became the first non-European player to pick up the Ballon d’Or and seizing African Footballer of the Year on multiple occasions, alongside a raft of team honors.

-The 51 year old entered politics after his retirement and had been serving as a senator in Liberia’s parliament.
-He led the first-round vote in October but didn’t receive enough ballots to win outright over the 73-year-old Joseph Boakai, who has been vice president for 12 years to current President Ellen Johnson Sirleaf.
-Sirleaf didn’t publicly support either candidate.
+The 51-year-old entered politics after his retirement and had been serving as a senator in Liberia’s parliament.
+He led the first-round vote in October but didn’t receive enough ballots to win outright over the 73-year-old Joseph Boakai.
+Mr. Boakai has been vice president for 12 years to current President Ellen Johnson Sirleaf.
+President Sirleaf didn’t publicly support either candidate.

 He was born in a slum of the capital, Monrovia, and showed early promise in soccer.
-He played for top local clubs before starting his international career in Cameroon, then moved on to AS Monaco and Paris Saint-Germain, where he became famous.
+He played for top local clubs before starting his international career in Cameroon.
+However, he moved on to AS Monaco and Paris Saint-Germain, where he became famous.

 Weah’s rags-to-riches story has been an inspiration to many supporters who call him “King George.”

 In his remarks conceding the election, Joseph Boakai offered a “hand of goodwill” to Weah and dismissed the idea of challenging the runoff results in court, alluding to past conflicts.

 “We all are passengers on this big Ship called Liberia; even though I will not be the Captain of this Ship, it is my fervent desire that this Ship of State always sails smoothly.

 “At this historic crossroad, let us remain cognizant of the extent to which elections are conflict-prone and have the potential to destroy nations, disintegrate families and undermine the sanctity of a nation.
 We are also quite aware of our nation’s current economic challenges.